 - security-marking: e.g. with your postcode

-- finding things: gold balls, tortoises, keys
+- finding things in the dark: gold balls, tortoises, keys

 - fun: makeup / face painting, spooky decorations